DON'T TAKE THE PIP

 It doesn’t properly assess the impact epilepsy has on daily life, and the fluctuating nature of the condition.

-Now, proposed changes to the disability benefits are awarded and assessed could reverse the small progress made so far.
+Now, upcoming changes to how disability benefits are awarded and assessed could impact future claimants.

 People could lose vital support.